Skip to content

 No Comments

-In our early twenties, fresh out of the city with two small children and another on the way, my husband and I purchased a tiny house.
-It was a 700 square foot “cottage,” because when things are tight, you can call it a “cottage” and it somehow makes it seem more romantic.
-It was in […]
+How did I end up with a Lean-to greenhouse?
+In my early twenties, I moved out of the city with two small children and another on the way.
+My (then) husband and I purchased a small house.
+It was a 700 square foot “cottage,”.
+When things are tight, you can call it a “cottage” and […]

 Read More »